h5rdly/webtoken/README.md

 - The rust based encode/decode release the GIL

-- You can send them away on asyncio.to_thread(), or use the provided wrappers
+- Send them away on asyncio.to_thread(), or use the provided wrappers

 ```python
 import webtoken as wt